 There is a great variety in my selections, as shown in the three paintings below.

 There are, unintentionally on my behalf, 19 years between each of them.
 If there is a common denominator in the three pictures, and the others, it must be “clouds”.
 I might add that the Jæren painters from the end of the 19th century do not at all reflect the Hip, Hip, Hurrah! spirit of joy we see in their contemporary collegues in Skagen, Denmark.

-The rather gloomy observations of Jæren are not only held by painters, but writers as well.
+Not only painters had rather gloomy observations of Jæren.
+Some writers had them too.
 Arne Garborg wrote in his letters: “It is incredible that we on this horrible and ugly coast of Jæren have painters.”
 The initial paragraph in Arne Garborg’s novel “Fred” (meaning Peace) goes like this (in my poor translation from his poetic old-fashioned language):

 “Outside, to the west, the sea breaks onto a seven mile long low sandy beach.
 It is the Ocean itself.
 The Northern Sea wide and free, undivided and unrestrained, endless.
 Black-green and salty it comes in heavy swells from the western Heavens, driven by the big storms in the Northern Icy Ocean and the Channel, running their white maned wave horses out of the fog, foaming, roaring their deep celestial organ tone from the outermost abyss.
 Then it throws itself onto the beach and breaks apart in a white cascade, with bangs and pounds and long roars, dying in a dwindling rumble.”

 This article is the result of a hiking project along the entire coast of Jæren, some 100 km.
-I have been on a number of short and long hikes during 2012 and 2013 describing them all on this blog.
 Read the introduction to my hikes.